Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Spectral networks and Fock--Goncharov coordinates

-Again, there are $k$ standard lifts of $\tilde{x}_{a,b}$ to $\Sigma_k$, exactly two of which are not closed loops.
-Concatenating those two lifts form a closed loop $x_{a,b}$ on $\Sigma_k$.
-Again, from our construction of the abelianized local system $L$ on $\Sigma_k$, we have the following proposition:
+Again, there are $k$ standard lifts of $\tilde{x}_{a,b}$ to $\Sigma_k$, exactly two of which are not contractible loops.
+We choose one of these lifts $x_{a,b}$ on $\Sigma_k$.
+From our construction of the abelianized local system $L$ on $\Sigma_k$, we have the following proposition:

 \begin{proposition} The monodromy of $L$ along $x_{a,b}$ is equal to the cross ratio $r_{a,b}(F(p),F(s),F(q),F(r))$. \end{proposition}